apache/airflow/docs/apache-airflow/ui.rst

 .. image:: img/grid_task_group.png

-Mapped Tasks are indicated by a square brackets and will show a table of each mapped task instance in the details panel:
+Mapped Tasks are indicated by square brackets and will show a table of each mapped task instance in the details panel:

 .. image:: img/grid_mapped_task.png